Health and safety laws

 Some transport operators may require approval under Transport and Works Act Orders, Light Railway Act Orders and private Acts of Parliament for activities such as a particular maximum speed of operation; approval to a particular maximum axle load; or the use of particular types of rolling stock (including tramcars).

 The Railway Safety Directive created a common European framework for railway safety across Europe.
-In Great Britain, the requirements of the Directive are applied by ROGS only to the mainline railway.
+In Great Britain, the requirements of the Directive are applied through ROGS only to the mainline railway.
 (Though ROGS do introduce some similar requirements for other railways and transport systems.)
-The European Commission has introduced Regulations called common safety methods to support the common European safety framework.
+The European Commission has introduced Regulations called common safety methods (CSMs) to support the common European safety framework.

 This is a European Commission initiative to promote a single market in the rail sector.
 The legislation aims to remove technical barriers to the supply of equipment and the running of trains between member states.